 Niacin releases toxins

 The other great detoxifier is niacin (vitamin B3).
-Like magnesium it is involved in many detoxifying enzymes, and is vital for methylation, which is another of the liver’s key detoxifying pathways.
+Like magnesium it is involved in many detoxifying enzymes, and is vital for Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, which is another of the liver’s key detoxifying pathways.
 Niacin is also known to support healthy cognition – or clarity of mind.
 We often give those with mental health concerns 1,000mg of niacin.
 The positive effect of this in reducing hallucinations in schizophrenia was proven back in the 1950’s by my teacher, the late Dr Abram Hoffer.
 But that’s another story.